ryboe/CSS3/CONTRIBUTING.md

 ### Disable built-in CSS Package

-You'll probably want to disable the built-in CSS package to prevent any conflicts with CSS3.
+Disable the built-in CSS package to prevent any conflicts with CSS3.

 Press `ctrl+shift+p`, or `cmd+shift+p` on OS X. Type "Package Control: Disable Package", and press enter.
 Finally, select CSS to disable it.